 Participants tell us that the process of completing the benchmark paired with the company scorecard is a highly effective mechanism for engaging leadership and raising awareness internally.

 Publicly reported indices also encourage healthy company competition that accelerates required change and drives a race-to-the top.

 Participants select their portfolio composition based on which materials are most used in their supply chain.
-The benchmark includes modules for cotton, down, leather, wool, manmade cellulosics, polyester, and nylon.
+The benchmark includes modules for cotton, down, leather, wool, manmade cellulosics, polyester, and polyamide.
 There is also the opportunity to report additional materials important to a company (such as cashmere and rubber), through a generic materials module.

 Companies have the option to participate in the benchmark at different levels, with full participation earning eligibility for the overarching Material Change Leaderboard.